Sa Coma is a popular destination with British holidaymakers. This resort lies on the eastern coast of Majorca, south of Cala Millor.

 Sa Coma is not a resort that boasts a huge amount of nightlife.
 This resort is more for those that seek a relaxing holiday away from the noise.
 There are a few bars here but many are inside the hotels complexes.

 The only club is this area is Espace which charges a small entry fee.
 You do get a drink with this charge if you fancy a little late night dancing.

 Most tend to head towards Cala Millor if they want extended nightlife.
 This resort has many more bars and clubs for late night entertainment.
 La Havana and the Chaplin Music Bar are two places you may wish to check out.

-A good idea for a family day out is to stock up on picnic items and snorkelling gear and head out to the Punta de n’Amer headland.
-Here you will find a number hiking trails, rocky coves to explore, a small well preserved fortress and, if you don’t fancy lugging a picnic cooler box with you, the Es Castell Cafe Bar.
+A good idea for a family day out is to stock up on picnic items and snorkelling gear.
+A good place to head to is the Punta de n’Amer headland.
+Here you will find a number of hiking trails and rocky coves to explore.
+There is also a well preserved fortress here.
+If you don’t fancy lugging a picnic cooler box, the Es Castell Cafe Bar serves great food.